Let's answer all your questions about having your wisdom teeth removed. This article will cover the following:

 He put a numbing agent on my gums, and when that took hold, he injected the freezing.
 He waited until the freezing had worked its way through the area.
 Then he began to remove my wisdom teeth.
 It seemed to be taking a while, so he started to explain that not all wisdom teeth extractions are the same.

 Some people only have one root, while other people can have up to four roots which makes it harder.
 Of course, I had to be one of the people who had four roots.
 In the end, he removed my top tooth completely but ended up leaving some of the roots of my bottom wisdom tooth.

-He did this because they have to be careful when removing your teeth.
-The roots are right near a nerve that controls your facial movements.
-They can actual cause damage to that nerve.
+He did this because they have to be careful when removing your teeth; the roots are right near a nerve that controls your facial movements, and a poorly done procedure can actually cause damage to that nerve.
 That is why he sent me to an oral surgeon to get the other side done.

 Keeping the Socket Clean

-When he was finished he gave me a prescription for antibiotics and recommended I get an irrigating syringe to clean the socket.
-Thank goodness there is a pharmacy in the same strip mall as my dentist office so I didn't have to go far to pick this stuff up.
+When he was finished, he gave me a prescription for antibiotics and recommended I get an irrigating syringe to clean the socket.
+Thank goodness there is a pharmacy in the same strip mall as my dentist's office, so I didn't have to go far to pick this stuff up.

-I found out that tomato or chicken noodle soup alone are not very filling.
-After eating either of those I would become hungry very quickly.
+I found out that tomato or chicken noodle soup alone is not very filling.
+After eating either of those, I would become hungry very quickly.
 So I made myself potato soup.
-You can buy or make mashed potatoes then add chicken broth to it to make the mashed potatoes into a thick soup.
+You can buy or make mashed potatoes and then add chicken broth to it to make the mashed potatoes into a thick soup.
 This held me over for a longer amount of time.

-I found with the local anesthetic wisdom tooth removal I had a hard time opening my mouth.
-So even if I wasn't in pain or the wound was closed I wasn't going to be able to eat many solid foods as I couldn't open my mouth very wide for a couple of days.
+I found that with the local anesthetic wisdom tooth removal, I had a hard time opening my mouth.
+So even if I wasn't in pain or the wound was closed, I wasn't going to be able to eat many solid foods as I couldn't open my mouth very wide for a couple of days.